elasticio/elasticio.github.io/content/_getting-started/platform-tour.md

 {% include img.html max-width="80%" url="/assets/img/getting-started/tour/2fa-4-generated.png" title="2FA enabled" %}

-Here you can either close this window and you will get a prompt to use youe Google Authenticator along with your username/password pair to enter the platform UI.
+Here you can either close this window and you will get a prompt to use your Google Authenticator along with your username/password pair to enter the platform UI.

-You can also disable the 2FA from here by pressing Delete button and when system will confirm with the following message:
+You can also disable the 2FA from here by pressing Disable button and when system will confirm with the following message:

 {% include img.html max-width="80%" url="/assets/img/getting-started/tour/2fa-5-disabled.png" title="2FA siabled" %}